“…and the torch is passed,

 The production takes advantage of close-up and intense over-the-head camera angles and editing to convey the kinetic energy of the stage choreography.
 Newsies follows the Broadway trend of stage showiness-over-substance but never falls victim to it, thanks to its choreographed energy.
 A sequence where they dance and pirouette on-top of Pulitzer newspapers fits symbolically with the momentum while balancing out spectacle.
 But the backflipping-cartwheeling-handstand choreography is visibly calculated for wows rather than furthering narrative momentum.
 Nevertheless, the eye-candy dancing is not distracting and moves swiftly before its gets old.
 The geometric-squared fire-escapes minimalist set design works wonders in terms of atmosphere.
 The projections utilize the vital-ness of words, a headline, a chalk writing of “STRIKE”, or Jack Kelly’s portraits.

 While it does have its Disneyfied filters with a happy-go-lucky mood about revolution and a happy ending (to be fair, the resolution is rather consistent with history), it’s a family picture of worthy lyrical acumen in its subject matter: the price of revolution, starving boys working in parentless circumstances, a villainous white-collared figure conceited enough to believe his employees are wronging him.
 The urgency of the edits conveys the hodge-podge of violence not seen in the 1992 version.
-Jack Feldman’s addition to the lyrics also helps smarten the subject material, not to upstage Ashman, but compliment the late lyricists’ work on the 1992 film.
+Jack Feldman’s stage addition of songs and lyrics also helps smarten the subject material.

 The filmed production is a slice of sincerity too pure to not like.
 After the curtain call and credits, its anthems of a determined fraternity of hungry boys echo in my head.